awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-enclavecertificateiamroleassociation.md

 The Amazon S3 object key where the certificate, certificate chain, and encrypted private key bundle are stored\.
 The object key is formatted as follows: `role_arn`/`certificate_arn`\.

 `EncryptionKmsKeyId`  <a name="EncryptionKmsKeyId-fn::getatt"></a>
-The ID of the AWS KMS CMK used to encrypt the private key of the certificate\.
+The ID of the AWS KMS key used to encrypt the private key of the certificate\.

 ## Examples<a name="aws-resource-ec2-enclavecertificateiamroleassociation--examples"></a>